tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 Here is a list of all (recent and important) changes to InControl and Fx Control:

+* **27 Januari 2024:**
+  - New named number system where you have variables with a name and an integer value:
+    - Two new commands: 'numbers' to show the current numbers and 'setnumber' to set a number
+    - New 'number' test that can be used in almost all rules to test if a number satisfies a given expression.
+Example expression: "number": { "name": "mycounter", "expression": "gt(10)" }
+    - This test also works for events and spawner rules.
+Basically everwhere that you can test for a phase you can now also test for a number
+    - New event action called 'number'.
+This will allow you to modify a number when an event happens.
+For example: { "name": "mycounter", "value": "+1" }
+    - New 'changenumber' action that can be used in many rules.
+Same syntax as the number event action: "changenumber": "mycounter=+1"
+  - Various fixes and improvements to the phase system:
+    - Manually set phases will now also be persisted when the world is reloaded
+    - New event action called 'phase'.
+This will allow you to set or clear a phase when an event happens.
+For example, you can now set a phase when a player kills a mob and then use that phase in a spawner rule to spawn mobs only when that phase is set
+    - The 'phase' test is now also supported for experience, loot, effect, harvest, left click, right click, place, and summon aid rules
+  - New custom event:
+    - New 'customevent' action that you can use from within many rules to fire a custom event
+    - New event trigger called 'custom'
+    - New 'result' called 'deny_with_actions' which will deny the event but still execute the actions.
+This can be used to deny the spawn of a mob but still send out an event
 * **3 Nobember 2023:**
-  * New events.json system that allows the player to spawn mobs whenever something happens.
+  - New events.json system that allows the player to spawn mobs whenever something happens.
 Currently implemented 'mob_killed' and 'block_broken' events
-  * New 'eventspawn' test in 'spawn.json' that can be used to test for mobs spawned by the new events.json system
+  - New 'eventspawn' test in 'spawn.json' that can be used to test for mobs spawned by the new events.json system
-  * Added new 'setphase', 'clearphase', and 'togglephase' actions for effects, experience, leftclicks, rightclicks, harvests, and spawn events
+  - Added new 'setphase', 'clearphase', and 'togglephase' actions for effects, experience, leftclicks, rightclicks, harvests, and spawn events
-  * New area system in 'areas.json'.
+  - New area system in 'areas.json'.
 This can be used by map makers to define predefined locations on the map.
 These areas can then be used in various rules.
 For example to create a peaceful area on a server
-  * New 'area' test that can be used in nearly all rules (like spawn.json, loot.json, effects.json, ...).
+  - New 'area' test that can be used in nearly all rules (like spawn.json, loot.json, effects.json, ...).
 This will evaluate to true if the position is in the specified area
-  * Added new /incontrol area command to show the current area
+  - Added new /incontrol area command to show the current area
-  * Added 'setphase' and 'clearphase' commands
+  - Added 'setphase' and 'clearphase' commands
 * **9 Jul 2023:**
-  * In Control for 1.20 works differently then previous versions. "onjoin" is gone.
+  - In Control for 1.20 works differently then previous versions. "onjoin" is gone.
 Instead there is now "when" with four possible values 'position', 'onjoin', 'finalize', and 'despawn'
-  * The 'special.json' file is gone.
+  - The 'special.json' file is gone.
 Instead you can now use 'spawn.json' for all your needs.
 Using 'when' at finalize you can now control the equipment and stats of mobs
-  * Merged all FxControl functionality into InControl
+  - Merged all FxControl functionality into InControl
 * **1 Jul 2023:**
-  * Added 'minlight_full' and 'maxlight_full' keywords.
+  - Added 'minlight_full' and 'maxlight_full' keywords.
 These are similar to 'minlight' and 'maxlight' but they will test the full light level (including the sky light level). 'minlight' and 'maxlight' only test block light level
 * **10 May 2023:**
-  * New 'addscoreboardtags' keyword for spawner.json and spawn.json.
+  - New 'addscoreboardtags' keyword for spawner.json and spawn.json.
 With this you can add scoreboard tags on each entity spawned by this rule
-  * New 'scoreboardtags_all' and 'scoreboardtags_any' conditions for spawn, experience, loot, special, and summonaid.
+  - New 'scoreboardtags_all' and 'scoreboardtags_any' conditions for spawn, experience, loot, special, and summonaid.
 These will test if all or any of the given tags are present on the entity
-  * New 'nodespawn' action for spawn, special, and summonaid.
+  - New 'nodespawn' action for spawn, special, and summonaid.
 This will prevent the mob from despawning
-  * New 'time', 'height', and 'light' keywords which are supported wherever the corresponding min/max versions are supported.
+  - New 'time', 'height', and 'light' keywords which are supported wherever the corresponding min/max versions are supported.
 Using these keywords you can do more precise testing on the specific values.
 The wiki will contain more documentation on this
-  * The 'daycount' keyword now also supports this new expression syntax.
+  - The 'daycount' keyword now also supports this new expression syntax.
 Using this you can now do things like: 'spawn zombies for two days every 10 days and spawn creepers for one day in the same cycle'
-  * Added new 'minverticaldist' and 'maxverticaldist' keywords to the spawner system.
+  - Added new 'minverticaldist' and 'maxverticaldist' keywords to the spawner system.
 These will allow you to specify a vertical distance between the spawner and the spawn position
-  * The spawner system will now fail if no dimensions are specified (as it should, it's not optional)
+  - The spawner system will now fail if no dimensions are specified (as it should, it's not optional)
 * **30 April 2023:**
-  * Added new 'building' keyword that you can use to test as a condition.
+  - Added new 'building' keyword that you can use to test as a condition.
 This will allow testing if (for example) a spawn is in a certain list of buildings
 * **28 April 2023:**
-  * Added support for the 'tag' keyword in a block description (in favor of the old and non functional 'ore' keyword)
+  - Added support for the 'tag' keyword in a block description (in favor of the old and non functional 'ore' keyword)
 * **7 Feb 2023:**
-  * Added new 'validspawn' and 'sturdy' conditions to the spawner system.
+  - Added new 'validspawn' and 'sturdy' conditions to the spawner system.
 This avoids spawning mobs on slabs for example

 ## Commands